HabitatMap/HabitatMap/pages/index.md

       No Subscriptions or Hidden Fees
     </h2>
     <p>
-      Rest assured there won’t ever be hidden fees or subscriptions.
-We won’t sell your data or charge you to access yours.
+      Rest assured there won't ever be hidden fees or subscriptions.
+We won't sell your data or charge you to access yours.
     </p>
   </div>